ControlledChaos/github-plugin-update-checker/README.md

 public static $repo_slug = 'github-plugin-update-checker';
 ```

+###Adding the class and instantiating a new updater
-Also, adjust the user name in the URL
+Adjust the user name in the URL.
+Check the [**documentation**](http://w-shadow.com/blog/2010/09/02/automatic-updates-for-any-plugin/).

 ```php
 include_once 'inc/plugin-update-checker.php';